APPLY NOW TO SAVE YOUR SPOT!

 DELIVERY

-The programme is organized on a modular credit system.
-Modules offer a range of taught material, self-led study, group discussion, webinar, group and individual tutorials, virtual coffees, group work, and personal reflection.
+The programme is organised on a modular credit system.
+Modules will offer a range of taught material, self-led study, group discussion, webinar, group and individual tutorials, virtual coffees, group work and personal reflection.

 The course is structured to be fully online and mainly asynchronous, allowing students to access lectures, readings, and assignments at their convenience, and in their own time.
 This format offers significant flexibility, accommodating working professionals and catering to various learning and studying styles.
 However, to maintain a human-centred approach and accommodate those who prefer synchronous interaction, certain activities are also offered in real-time.
 This ensures that all students, regardless of their preferred learning style, have opportunities for engagement and support.
 The modules run from September to December, January to March and April to July, except for the dissertation module that runs over two terms.